Lorena591/EMI-Experimental-Temperature-Variations/README.md

 ### 2.3.
 Damaged Beam with Symmetrically Coupled PZTs

 In order to obtain the electromechanical impedance signals of the damaged beam, the experimental configuration of former tests, represented in Fig. 2, was replicated.
 The same system considered in the previous study, which covers different dynamics, was investigated with the aim of examining the effects of structural damage in different vibration contexts.
 The characteristics of the PZTs and the beam are detailed in the Tabs.
-3 and 4, respectively, at a temperature of 24°C. A local reduction in the cross-sectional area of the beam was implemented to represent the damage.
-This modification was introduced symmetrically using the Emco Emcotronic CNC (Numerically Controlled Computer) lathe, model F1, shown in Fig. 7.
-The damage, measuring 25 mm in length and extending across the full width of the beam, features depth reductions corresponding to 3% and 6% of the original thickness of the structure, with half of this reduction distributed on each face of the beam.
-The damage was positioned 89 mm from the PZT, located at coordinate $$x_D$$ = 182 mm, as shown in Fig. 8.
+3 and 4, respectively, at a temperature of 24°C. Two damage configurations $-$ symmetric and asymmetric cross-sectional area reductions $-$ were introduced to the beam independently to each other, i.e., each damage type was applied to a separate beam specimen, ensuring that only one form of damage was present per structure.
+Both damage types measured 25 mm in length, were positioned 94 mm from the PZTs, and extended across the full width of the beam.
+The damages were machined using a Emco Emcotronic Computer Numerically Controlled (CNC) lathe, model F1.
+For the symmetric damage cases, two identical thickness reductions were introduced on the upper and lower surfaces of the beam, resulting in total cross-sectional area reductions of 3%, 6%, and 15% relative to the beam's original thickness, as shown in Fig. 8.
+Conversely, the asymmetric damage involved material removal from only one surface of the beam, with cross-sectional area reductions of 5%, 10%, and 20%, as shown in Fig. 8.

 <p align="center">
 Figure 7 - CNC lathe used for machining structural damage.